-The expense for income taxes represents the sum of current and deferred tax.
+Income tax expense represents the sum of current and deferred tax.

 1. Current tax

 Current income tax ("ISR") is recognized in the results of the year in which is incurred.

 2. Deferred tax

 Deferred tax is recognized on temporary differences between the carrying amounts of assets and liabilities in the financial statements and the corresponding tax bases used in the computation of taxable profit.